Esophageal Cancer Treatment

 Surgery is the most common treatment for esophageal cancer.
 Radiation therapy or chemotherapy is often done before surgery to shrink the tumor.
 This is called neoadjuvant therapy.

-Since 2006, UC San Diego Health System has treated patients diagnosed with esophageal cancer with a minimally invasive esophagectomy procedure called RATE (robot assisted transhiatal esophagectomy).
+Since 2006, UC San Diego Health has treated patients diagnosed with esophageal cancer with a minimally invasive esophagectomy procedure called RATE (robot assisted transhiatal esophagectomy).
 The results:

 - minimal blood loss